RubBarkhudaryan/42-Libft/README.md

 ## Project Structure
 **Makefile** - automated compilation of program by using command ```make```

+**C files** - source files where are the implementations of functions

 **libft.h** - header file where were defined all the neccessary functions and macros

 **Author